sjara/phonotaxis/docs/state_matrix_guide.md

              integerOut=SOUND_ID_RIGHT)
 ```

+**Integer output convention when using with `SoundPlayer`**:
+- **Positive values (1, 2, 3, ...)**: Play sound with this ID
+- **`-1`**: Stop all currently playing sounds
+- **Other negative values**: Reserved for future use

-The `SoundPlayer` module listens for these integer outputs and plays the corresponding sound.
+The `SoundPlayer` module listens for these integer outputs and plays the corresponding sound or stops sounds based on the value.

-**NOTE:** The value `integerOut=0` is reserved for turning sounds off.

 ---

 ## Resetting Transitions

+Remember that the state matrix should be reset and repopulated before the start of each trial, so the new trial can have a different behavior (*e.g.*, trigger a different stimulus).

 ### When to use `reset_transitions()`

-The `reset_transitions()` method clears all custom transitions and resets the state matrix to a default state. **You should call this when preparing a new trial** (e.g., in  `prepare_next_trial()`, before defining the state matrix for the next trial.
+The `reset_transitions()` method clears all previously set transitions and resets the state matrix to a default state. **You should call this when preparing a new trial** (e.g., in  `prepare_next_trial()`, before defining the state matrix for the next trial.

 ### Why Reset?

 State matrices are reused across trials.
 If you don't reset:
 - Old transitions from previous trials persist
 - State definitions accumulate and can cause unexpected behavior
-- Memory usage grows unnecessarily

 ### Typical Usage Pattern